ess-dive/essdive-tutorials/README.md

 This Jupyter Notebook tutorial illustrates a general dataset search and approaches for inspecting dataset contents with and without FLMD and Data Dictionary files (ESS-DIVE Community File-level Metadata Reporting Format).
 It also illustrates inspection of datasets employing the ESS-DIVE Community Sample ID and Metadata Reporting Format.

 Code to import csv files to Pandas dataframes and download data files to local storage are also included.

+## Share Data: Lookup and Change Dataset Permissions
+The ESS-DIVE Dataset API enables data contributors to programmatically review who currently has access to view, edit, or manage their dataset, as well as, add or remove individuals from their dataset permissions.

+This Jupyter Notebook tutorial provides a basic example of how to execute the API's sharing operations for one dataset.
+The example code could readily be expanded to manage dataset permissions in bulk.